 The mood immediately became more somber at her words.
 Rose even completely forgot about her earlier moment with Scorpius for a while.
 Al reached out and put a comforting hand on Erin's shoulder.
-She looked at him gratefully for a moment before breaking the tensions by throwing it off and making a jab at his hygiene.
+She looked at him gratefully for a moment before breaking the tension by throwing it off and making a jab at his hygiene.

-"Phew you really do stink.
+"Phew, you really do stink.
 Sure you didn't have a roll in the manure before heading up here?"

-They all laughed and even Albus gave a slight grin after rolling his eyes at her.
+They all laughed, and even Albus gave a slight grin after rolling his eyes at her.

-"Fine I can take a hint.
+"Fine, I can take a hint.
 Or three.
 I'll see you guys at dinner.
 I'm due for a shower.
 Scorp?
 Heading back to the common room?"